webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

 - **Reliability**
   - Cloud applications can provide a continuous user experience with practically no downtime.
   - data backup, disaster recovery, redundancy(fault tolerance).
+- **Resiliency**
+  - ability to recover from system failure.
 - **scalability**
   - is the ability to scale, so allocate and deallocate resources at any time.
-- **Security**
+- **Security: Physical, Digital**
   - physical: cameras, gates, locks.
+    - can provide better security than most organizations can otherwise achieve
+    - Broad set of policies, technologies, controls, and expert technical skills.
   - digital:
     - you are responsible for your data.
     - Cloud provider: offers tools to mitigate security threats that you can use.
-      - Broad set of policies, technologies, controls, and expert technical skills.
-      - can provide better security than most organizations can otherwise achieve
 - **serverless computing**
   - application is broken into separate functions that runs when triggered by some action/event.
   - good for automation task.